 You knew this day would come, but you had no idea how soon.
-Now suddenly, the girl who’s never needed more than her family, her friends, and maybe the snuggles of a favorite pet is streaming sappy pop songs, wandering about with a silly grin on her face, and writing mysterious initials on her book covers/the back of her hand/any available surface.
+Now suddenly, the girl who’s never needed more than her family, her friends, and maybe the snuggles of a favorite pet is streaming sappy pop songs.
+She is wandering about with a silly grin on her face, and writing mysterious initials on her book covers/the back of her hand/any available surface.

-The issue: You don’t approve of the person she’s crushing on.
-Reality check: Most crushes, especially at this age, are fleeting, so there’s almost no chance of this person being in her life for the long haul.
+Most crushes, especially at this age, are fleeting.
+There’s almost no chance of this person being in her life for the long haul.
 But beyond that, you might want to take a step back and make sure you aren’t assuming things about her crush based on how they look, what part of town they live in, or something else that likely has nothing to do with why your daughter likes them.

 Try this: Ask your girl what it is she likes or admires about this person.
 If she focuses on appearances first— she probably thinks her crush has great hair.
 Go deeper, and ask her if they’re kind to others or if they share any particular interests with her.

 This is a good opportunity for you to talk about what makes a person worthy of attention and admiration.
 Over some of the more superficial qualities she might be focused on.
 If there are more serious concerns about this person, like an inappropriate age difference, known behavioral problems, or something else, bring them up gently.
 Hearing her out and having a conversation with her (even if you know you’re eventually going to have to flat-out tell her this person isn’t worthy of her affections) will help her feel respected; heard; and, most of all, that you really care and aren’t just saying “no” to be mean.